-Evgenii Anatolievich Kobzev, Nikolay Nikolaevich Kuzminov, Tatyana Petrovna Utesheva and Anna Nikolaevna Kuzminova
+Evgenii Anatolievich Kobzev1, Nikolay Nikolaevich Kuzminov2, Tatyana Petrovna Utesheva3 and Anna Nikolaevna Kuzminova4

-Senior Lecturer of the Chair of Primary Education of the Faculty of Psychology at Moscow Region State University.
+1Senior Lecturer of the Chair of Primary Education of the Faculty of Psychology at Moscow Region State University.

-Candidate of Psychological Sciences, Associate Professor of the Chair of Primary Education of the Faculty of Psychology at Moscow Region State University.
-Candidate of Pedagogical Sciences, Associate Professor of the Chair of Primary Education of the Faculty of Psychology at Moscow Region State University.
-Senior Lecturer of the Chair of Primary Education of Faculty of Psychology at Moscow Region State University.
+2Candidate of Psychological Sciences, Associate Professor of the Chair of

+Primary Education of the Faculty of Psychology at Moscow Region State University.

+3Candidate of Pedagogical Sciences, Associate Professor of the Chair of Primary of Faculty of Psychology at Moscow Region State University.

+Education of the Faculty of Psychology at Moscow Region State University.

+4Senior Lecturer of the Chair of Primary Education

 The article describes the public perception of teachers who are required to possess certain personal and professional qualities.
 The presence of socially disapproved qualities in a teacher does not contribute to the teacher's profile and professional competence.
 These traits could include smoking among teachers.
 It should be noted that an indicator of the social and professional maturity of a specialist is the awareness of the social consequence, as well as the responsibility for the fact that the addiction to smoking does not contribute to the professional profile.
 The article presents the intra-family relationships between students and their parents and the causes of smoking initiation among students of pedagogical majors at institutions of higher education.
-The attention is paid to the problem of smoking and the causes of study at the university, that is, from the moment of their professional formation, is pointed out.
+The attention is paid to the problem of smoking and the causes of tobacco addiction.
+The fact that students of pedagogical majors need to form the anti-smoking attitude from the first days of study at the university, that is, from the moment of their professional formation, is pointed out.
 The major causes of smoking initiation of future teachers in advance of their choice of teaching profession are analyzed.
 Techniques and methods of working with smoking students during their studies at the university are considered.
 Recommendations on minimizing the tobacco addiction of students during the education process are presented.
 It is noted that in the research of the professional demand for teachers, an important criterion might be the teacher's desire for a healthy lifestyle.
 The purpose of the article is to study the influence of intra-family relationships between students and parents on smoking initiation of future teachers.